zenustech/zeno/README.md

 ## How to play

 There are some example graphs in the `graphs/` folder, you may open them in the editor and have fun!
-Hint: To run an animation for 100 frames, change the `1` on the top-left of node editor to `100`, then click `Execute`.
+Hint: To run an animation for 100 frames, change the `1` on the top-left of node editor to `100`, then click `Run`.
 Also MMB to drag in the node editor, LMB click on sockets to create connections.
 MMB drag in the viewport to orbit camera, Shift+MMB to pan camera.
+More details are available in [our official tutorial](https://zenustech.com/tutorial).

 ## Bug report